Five Things I Learned in Creative Writing Class

 My freewrites were nothing more than diary entries.
 I simply wrote about whatever was going on in my life.
 But my classmate had written a mesmerizing stream-of-consciousness piece that sounded like something out of a dream.
 It was poetic!
 Oh, I thought, that’s what we’re supposed to be doing.

 I had actually thought it odd that we were writing journals in class.
 Now it made sense!
-In class, I learned to freewrite every day as part of my writing practice and as a tool to generate raw material for poetry and story ideas.
+In creative writing class, I learned to freewrite every day as part of my writing practice and as a tool to generate raw material for poetry and story ideas.
 It had a huge impact on my writing and marked a time when my work and my writing practices went through dramatic improvements.

 2. Some people work out with weights; we do writing exercises.

 Writing exercises are where my technical skills saw the most progress.
 When you write whatever you want, whenever you want, there are aspects of the craft that inevitably escape you.
-Writing exercises forced me to think more strategically about my writing from a technical standpoint.
+Writing exercises and assignments forced me to think more strategically about my writing from a technical standpoint.
 It wasn’t about getting my ideas onto the page; it was about setting out to achieve a specific mission with my writing.

 Many writing exercises that we did in class imparted valuable writing concepts; these were the exercises I treasured most because they helped me see my writing from various angles.
 Writing exercises also gave me host of creativity methods that I use to this day to keep writer’s block at bay.